laravel/docs/eloquent-relationships.md

 ### Has One Through

 The "has-one-through" relationship links models through a single intermediate relation.

-For example, if each supplier has one user, and each user is associated with one user history record, then the supplier model may access the user's history _through_ the user.
-Let's look at the database tables necessary to define this relationship:
+For example, inside a vehicle repair shop, each Mechanic has one Car, and each Car has one Owner.
+While the Mechanic and the Owner have no direct connection, the Mechanic can access to the Owner _through_ the Car itself.

-    users
+    mechanics
         id - integer
-        supplier_id - integer
+		name - string

-    suppliers
+    cars
 	    id - integer

-    history
+		model - string
+	    mechanic_id - integer

+    owners
         id - integer
+		name - string
-        user_id - integer
+        car_id - integer

-Though the `history` table does not contain a `supplier_id` column, the `hasOneThrough` relation can provide access to the user's history to the supplier model.
-Now that we have examined the table structure for the relationship, let's define it on the `Supplier` model:
+Though the `owners` table does not contain a `mechanic_id` column, the `hasOneThrough` relation can provide access to the car's owner to the mechanic model.
+Now that we have examined the table structure for the relationship, let's define it on the `Mechanic` model:

     <?php